This red wine-infused Gnocchi al Sagrantino is served in a robust Amatriciana sauce featuring pancetta, onions, and chile flakes.

 I have a fascination with dumplings from around the world.
 Asian-style dumplings are easily one of my favorites, but I'm an equal opportunity dumpling lover, be it pelmeni from Russia, pierogi from Poland, khinkali from Georgia, manti from Armenia, or gnocchi or gnudi from Italy.

-Louis describes the gnocchi as having a reddish color, although mine were more like a purplish beige.
+This gnocchi typically has a reddish color, although mine were more like a purplish beige.
 I used Shiraz, so perhaps the color is a bit different than Sangrantino.
 Regardless of the hue, the point is to get that wine flavor right into the gnocchi themselves.

 Fortunately, this particular gnocchi recipe does not require one to shape it on a gnocchi board, but rather to simply cut into pillows and set on a semolina-dusted tray.
 Easy peasy.
 On the plus side, the softness of the dough definitely adds to the tender quality of the gnocchi, so I'm not going to complain.